 But the stubborn streak in me didn’t allow me to and finally after watching tons of Macarons videos, researching multiple recipes online and reading countless troubleshooting tips, I was ready to give it a last shot.
 I still remember that fateful day.
 After sending a tray of Macarons into the oven, I parked myself in front of the oven window and eyed them like a hawk.
 When the “feet” started to appear, I screamed with joy and grabbed Tiger over to witness the amazing moment.
 I think I gave him a heart attack with my screaming.
 The sense of achievement from the success was indescribable.
 Ever since, every batch of Macarons I made has been perfect – flat smooth top sans cracks, with feet.

 One important trick I discovered to making perfect Macarons is aging the egg whites.
-Aging egg whites means leaving them at room temperature for overnight or up to 3 days (cover loosely with a paper towel to prevent dust from settling).
+Aging egg whites means leaving them at room temperature (cool area) for overnight or up to 3 days in the refrigerator (cover loosely with a paper towel to prevent dust from settling).
+Bring it to room temperature before using.
 This way, the moisture in the whites will be reduced and that is one step closer to making perfect Macarons.

 Alright, before this post turns into an essay, I will leave you some tips for perfect Macarons and a link of detailed troubleshooting guide which I find really useful.
 I highly recommend reading the tips post before you start your Macaron-making adventure.
 Hopefully, you could avoid all the mistakes I’ve made and succeed at making your own perfect Macarons.